Edge-Center/terraform-provider-edgecenter/docs/resources/dns_zone_record.md

 Optional:

 - `asn` (List of Number) An asn meta (e.g. 12345) of DNS Zone Record resource.
+- `backup` (Boolean) Backup meta marks records which are used only when health checks detect that all non-backup records are unavailable.
 - `continents` (List of String) Continents meta (e.g. Asia) of DNS Zone Record resource.
 - `countries` (List of String) Countries meta (e.g. USA) of DNS Zone Record resource.
 - `default` (Boolean) Fallback meta equals true marks records which are used as a default answer (when nothing was selected by specified meta fields).
 - `ip` (List of String) An ip meta (e.g. 127.0.0.0) of DNS Zone Record resource.
 - `latlong` (List of Number) A latlong meta (e.g. 27.988056, 86.925278) of DNS Zone Record resource.
 - `notes` (List of String) A notes meta (e.g. Miami DC) of DNS Zone Record resource.
+- `regions` (Set of String) Regions meta (e.g. ru-spb) of DNS Zone Record resource.
+Region names must use lowercase letters.
+- `weight` (Number) Weight meta defines record selection frequency when weighted answer selection is enabled.